rachelcoonley/1.6-doc-updates/README.md

 Once you've verified that all system services are up and running, you're ready to create your first container.
 To do so, create a stack and then add services to it.
 A `stack` is a convenient way to group services together.

 The process for adding a container differs depending on your container orchestration type.
-In this guide, we're going to cover adding containers to Cattle.
+In this guide, we're going to cover adding containers to your Cattle environment.
 For information on adding containers to other container orchestration types, see [Adding Containers]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/tasks/stacks/adding-containers/).

-#### To Add a Container to Your Cattle Environment:
+#### To Add a Container:

 1. On the Rancher UI menu, click **Stacks**.
 (Or, from the Welcome screen, click **Define a Service**.)
 2. Click **Add Stack**.
 The Add Stack page displays.